soyoahn/soyoahn.github.io/_posts/2025-04-25-blue-crayon-note.md

 The inside was... blue.

 #### Okay, now the inside of the dryer is blue.
-We did our best to clean it, but there was still some left.
+We did our best to clean it.

 The inside of the dryer is still a little blue (da ba dee).